-Also contributing to the increase in working capital in 2009 was:
+The increase in working capital in the first nine months of 2009 was primarily due to the following factors:

-- a decrease in accounts payable of \$58.6 million, which reflected a decline in days-payable-outstanding, primarily due to the timing of payments.
-Also contributing to this decrease was lower purchases of raw materials as a result of lower volume of net sales and lower raw material unit costs experienced in the first six months of 2009; and - a decrease in accrued restructuring costs of \$24.1 million, primarily reflecting payments of termination benefits in connection with the Company's 2008 cost reduction and productivity program.
+- an increase in cash and cash equivalents of \$358.2 million.
+See "Analysis of Historical Cash Flows" above for details of the factors that contributed to the increase in cash and cash equivalents; - a decrease in current portion of long-term debt of \$145.9 million.
+This decrease was primarily due to the retirement of the remaining \$136.7 million 6.95% Senior Notes in May 2009; - a decrease in accounts payable of \$49.1 million, which reflected a decline in days-payable-outstanding, primarily due to the timing of payments.
+Also contributing to this decrease was lower purchases of raw materials as a result of a lower volume of net sales and lower raw material unit costs experienced in the first nine months of 2009; and - a decrease in accrued restructuring costs of \$30.4 million, primarily due to payments made for termination benefits accrued in connection with the Company's cost reduction and productivity program.